 General Policies

 State funded early care and education programs are required to meet a number of requirements, which are laid out in the OEC General Policies (GPs).
 These requirements vary somewhat depending upon the funding source.
-See a comprehensive list of of General Policies.
+See a comprehensive list of General Policies.

 State-funded early care and education programs